Configure a Linux Python app for Azure App Service

 Other issues

 • Passwords don't appear in the SSH session when typed: For security reasons, the SSH session keeps your password hidden when you type.
-The characters are being recorded, however, so type your password as usual and select Enter when done.
+The characters are being recorded, however, so type your password as usual and select Enter when you're done.

 • Commands in the SSH session appear to be cut off: The editor might not be word-wrapping commands, but they should still run correctly.

-• You see the message, "Fatal SSL Connection is Required": Check any usernames and passwords used to access resources (such as databases) from within the app.
+• You see the message "Fatal SSL Connection is Required": Check any usernames and passwords used to access resources (such as databases) from within the app.